 Prompt treatment of Crohn’s can help reduce the risk of developing these kinds of complications.
 It is important to seek treatment as soon as possible when you notice symptoms that could be associated with the condition.

-The US Department of Health & Human Services estimates that up to 700,000 people in the United States have Crohn’s disease.
+The U.S. Department of Health & Human Services estimates that up to 700,000 people in the United States have Crohn’s disease.
 While it is not a common condition, it is well-known enough that there are accepted diagnoses and treatment protocols available.
-There is no specific test for Crohn’s, but doctors have a number of tests and tools they can use to make a diagnosis.

 Unfortunately, Crohn’s disease is still a mystery in many ways.
 It is thought that the condition involves both genetic and environmental factors.
 Those with Crohn’s in their family tree will want to avoid environmental triggers that could make developing the condition more likely, such as smoking.

 Although Crohn’s disease can be extremely painful and debilitating, it is not known as a fatal condition on its own.
 With that said, it can cause extremely dangerous complications that could become life-threatening.

 It is very important to work closely with a doctor when you know you have Crohn’s to create a management and treatment plan.
 Once a plan is in place, you must follow it closely to maximize its success.